kkk987/portfolio/README.md

 * Design process

-    The inspiration of this webpage is from a game called persona 5 and social application called line.
-And the conceptual design is like the moodboard displayed below.
+    The inspiration for this webpage is from a game called Persona 5 and a social application called line.
+And the conceptual design is like the wireframe displayed below.
 As the core color for the design is red which is a strong color.
 I picked white, grey and black to combine with.

-    During the design stage, I also used adbobe xd to design the layout so that I have a better understanding about I want to achieve.
-The design of this project started from a mobile friendly layout, and then moved to tablet layout and pc layout.
+    During the design stage, I also used adobe xd to design the layout so that I have a better understanding of I want to achieve.
+The design of this project started from a mobile-friendly layout and then moved to the tablet layout and pc layout.
 By doing such, it effectively reduced the amount of work of resizing blocks and images.

-    And as a part of requirement for this assignment, table, flex and grid is another big focus of the design.
+    And as a part of the requirement for this assignment, table, flex and grid is another big focus of the design.
 By applying table, flex and grid gave a clean layout about the content.

     - color scheme: